Great lake activities, and the place to go for eel, fruit and flowers

 The famous shogun Tokugawa Ieyasu (1543-1616) was lord of Hamamatsu Castle

-Hamamatsu is famous for its manufacturing.
-In fact, if you've ever bought a Japanese car, motorcycle, keyboard or other musical instrument, chances are it was manufactured right here in Hamamatsu.
+Hamamatsu is famous for its craftsmanship.
+In fact, if you've ever bought a Japanese car, motorcycle, piano, or keyboard intstrument, chances are it was manufactured right here in Hamamatsu.

 Hamamatsu considers itself the town of music.
 If you make music or just love listening to it, plan a visit to the Hamamatsu Museum of Musical Instruments.
 Around 1,500 musical instruments from around the world are displayed here.
 You can even play some of them.

 The legendary Shogun Tokugawa Ieyasu lived in Shizuoka for almost all of his life, including 17 years in Hamamatsu Castle .
 The castle and surrounding area is home to hundreds of cherry trees, a Japanese garden and expansive lawns for strolling and relaxing.

-Hamamatsu is famous for unagi, or freshwater eel, and you should try this healthy signature dish of the region while in Hamamatsu.
+Hamamatsu is famous for unagi, or freshwater eel, and you should try this delicacy of the region while in Hamamatsu.
 The people love eel so much here that they started making cookies containing eel extract.
 They call them eel pies, and you can tour the factory that makes them not far from the city center—they're the perfect gift for foodies.

 You'll find blooms and fruits in awe-inspiring numbers at the Hamamatsu Flower Park and Hamamatsu Fruit Park.
-The former offers 100,000 flowers and plants in 3,000 varieties, and has greenhouse exhibits, shops and restaurants.
-The latter lets you pick fruit in season, has greenhouses filled with the park's fruit, and there are day camp areas and playgrounds.
+The former has 3,000 varieties of plants, and has greenhouse exhibits, shops and restaurants.
+You can taste fresh seasonal fruit, visit greenhouses filled with the park's fruit, and entertain children at day camp areas and playgrounds.

 If you're into marine sports, head to Lake Hamana .
 You can swim, fish, sail, windsurf and more on this placid body of water.
-Onsen resorts Bentenjima and Mikkabi line the shores, and there's also a dedicated cycling path that runs alongside the lake for 48 kilometers.
+Onsen resorts Bentenjima, Kanzanji, and Mikkabi line the shores, and there's also a cycling route that runs alongside the lake for 70 kilometers.
 Bike rentals are available at various stations on the route.